 In 2007, he was a founder of Microcosm Games, Wales’ premier Facebook developer, where he currently works as Creative Director.

 More recently he spent four years as a volunteer at Cardiff and District Samaritans, an experience he describes as ‘life changing’.

 In the last couple of years he has turned to writing graphic novels, with Pat Mills (creator of 2000AD) describing his work as “masterful”.
-His first, Kristo, is due out in Winter 2013, whilst Silicon Heart (part funded by a bursary from Literature Wales) is expected later in 2014.
+His first, Kristo, came out in March, whilst Silicon Heart (part funded by a bursary from Literature Wales) is expected later in 2014.